PushpenderKumar7505/Html-project/README.md

 # Html-project
-Basic Html template  only html used in this project
+Basic Html template  only html used in this templates